imbuedhope/pydep_tool/README.md

-Installing this package will install the `pydep` command which is a group of commands that enables you to scan the code in your python repository to determine which packages (in your env) your code actually depends on update dependencies.
+Installing this package will install the `pydep` command which is a group of commands that enables you to scan the code in your python repository to determine which packages (in your env) your code actually depends on and to update dependencies tracked in the repo.

 ## How to use this tool